lizrice/katacoda-scenarios/skaffold/finish.md

 Congratulations, you've finished this scenario!
-Here's what you have covered:

-- Building a container image from a Dockerfile
-- Running a container
-- Network port mapping
+## Running on your laptop

+If you would like to try running Skaffold on your laptop, you can install it as described in the [documentation](https://skaffold.dev/docs/getting-started/).